offmywave011/masterconcrete/Detecting-and-drawing-contours.md

-After you set up `ScanbotCameraView` next logical step would be to start using contour detection and draw results on screen.
+After you have set up `ScanbotCameraView` the next logical step would be to start using contour detection and draw the results on screen.

 #### Some background

 `ScanbotCameraView` has a method `getPreviewBuffer()` which allows you to register for preview frames from the camera.
-While you can implement your own smart features Scanbot SDK comes with built-in `ContourDetectorFrameHandler` which performs contour detection and outputs results to listeners.
+While you can implement your own smart features, Scanbot SDK comes with built-in `ContourDetectorFrameHandler` which performs contour detection and the outputs results to listeners.

 #### Contour detection

-To start contour detection, you have to attach `ContourDetectorFrameHandler` to preview buffer:
+To start contour detection, you have to attach `ContourDetectorFrameHandler` to the preview buffer:

     ScanbotCameraView cameraView = (ScanbotCameraView) findViewById(R.id.cameraView);